 H. Wet storage of shellfish: No person shall engage in land-based wet storage (as defined in the NSSP 2015 Model Ordinance, which is incorporated herein by reference) of molluscan shellfish without prior written authorization from DOH.
 Open-water wet storage (as defined in the NSSP Model Ordinance) is prohibited.

-I. Dealer handling of shellfish: Dealers shall comply with the NSSP Model Ordinance and DOH regulations “Part 6 - Processing and Distribution of Shellfish (216-RICR-50-10-6)”, which are incorporated in § 7.10 of this Part.
+I. Dealer handling of shellfish: Dealers shall comply with the NSSP Model Ordinance and DOH regulations “Part 6 - Processing and Distribution of Shellfish (216-RICR-50-10-6)”.

-J. Dealer tagging of shellfish: Dealers shall comply with the NSSP Model Ordinance and DOH regulations “Part 6 - Processing and Distribution of Shellfish (216-RICR-50-10-6)”, which are incorporated in § 7.10 of this Part.
+J. Dealer tagging of shellfish: Dealers shall comply with the NSSP Model Ordinance and DOH regulations “Part 6 - Processing and Distribution of Shellfish (216-RICR-50-10-6)”.
 Dealer tagging is not required for surf clams or ocean quahaugs for use as bait and not for human consumption, however at a minimum must be labeled and/or designated as bait in a method approved by DEM and DOH.